tuomaz/ha-sensor-streamer/README.md

-# Home Assistant Sensor MJPEG Streamer (`ha-sensor-mjpeg`)
+# Home Assistant Sensor MJPEG Streamer (`ha-sensor-streamer`)

-`ha-sensor-mjpeg` is a lightweight Rust application that connects to Home Assistant, fetches the state of a specified sensor, and streams it as an MJPEG video feed.
+`ha-sensor-streamer` is a lightweight Rust application that connects to Home Assistant, fetches the state of a specified sensor, and streams it as an MJPEG video feed.
 This allows you to integrate sensor data and the current time into systems that consume video streams, such as [Frigate](https://frigate.video/).

 The application is highly configurable, allowing you to customize the displayed date and time formats, and easily deployable via Docker.

 ## Features

 *   **Home Assistant Integration**: Connects to HA via its REST API using a long-lived access token.
+    *   **Polling**: Updates the sensor state every 10 seconds.
 *   **Dynamic Overlay**: Overlays current date, time, and a chosen sensor's value onto a black background.
+    *   **Sensor Display**: Automatically appends a degree symbol (°) to the sensor value, making it ideal for temperature sensors.
 *   **Customizable Display**: Date and time formats are configurable via environment variables.
 *   **MJPEG Stream**: Serves a standard MJPEG video stream (e.g., `http://localhost:3000/stream`).
+*   **Native RTSP Stream**: Serves a low-latency H.264 RTSP stream using GStreamer.
+    *   Uses `x264enc` with `speed-preset=ultrafast` and `tune=zerolatency` for minimal delay.
 *   **Dockerized**: Provided `Dockerfile` and `docker-compose.yml` for easy deployment.
 *   **Built with Rust**: High performance, memory safety, and minimal resource usage.